-The number of days in RMS's academic calendar will match or exceed the academic calendar for the District.
+The number of days in RSFM's academic calendar will match or exceed the academic calendar for the District.
 The school year will contain at least 175 instructional days.

-RMS parents/guardians will be responsible for sending their children to school and providing an explanation for absences.
-RMS will have attendance policies to encourage regular attendance and to report truancies to appropriate local authorities.
+RSFM parents/guardians will be responsible for sending their children to school and providing an explanation for absences.
+RSFM will have attendance policies to encourage regular attendance and to report truancies to appropriate local authorities.
+A sample attendance policy is included as Appendix A-29.